cloudsolver/aws-soa/atoms/EBS Snapshots.md

 ## Fast Snapshot Restore (FSR)
 - Force full initialization of snapshot to have no latency on the first use.
 - #UseCase .
 Faster boot times will speed up  VDI environments and allow  Auto Scaling Groups to come online and start processing traffic more quickly, even for large and/or custom AMIs.
-- The trade off is price for performance.
+- The trade-off is the price for performance.

-EBS restoration cannot be done to a size smaller, but you can restore to a larger file size.
+[[EBS]] restoration cannot be done to a size smaller, but you can restore to a larger file size.

-## References